cristinawithout/ember-data-store-cache/README.md

 ```

  * Where you want to require a mandatory minumum cache time, use `findWithCache`
 instead of `find`.
-(Currently works only on findAll type finds. findById
-already uses the data in the store. findQuery isn't supported yet.)

 ```
+// Find all users.
+Use what's in the store if find has already been done within
+// minimum cache time.
 model: function() {
     return this.store.findWithCache('user');
 }
 ```

 ```
-// Example: Request all from server then filter client-side.
+// Find all users then filter client-side for users with requested company ID.
 beforeModel: function() {
     return this.store.findWithCache('user');
 },